writethedocs/www/docs/conf/australia/2018/sponsors/prospectus.rst

 Our conferences and events are run by teams of volunteers, and we work hard to keep ticket prices affordable for a broad range of attendees.
-Your sponsorship makes it possible for all sorts of documentarians to attend our events, whether they're a freelancer, a student or out of work.
+Your sponsorship makes it possible for all sorts of documentarians to attend our events, whether they're a freelancer, a student, or out of work.
 Becoming a sponsor demonstrates your commitment to and support of good documentation, and the people who build it.